There are two types of life insurance policies.

 Those are some starting questions.
 You also have to find out what type of policy you can medically qualify for as well.
 If you have pre-existing health issues you may not have the same choices as someone who is healthy.

 Unlike many years ago when there were only just a few types to choose from, today there are many different types of life insurance that are available in the market.
-In turn, this long list of available coverage can allow you to better “customize” your specific life insurance protection needs.
+In turn, this long list of available coverage can allow you to better “customize” your specific insurance protection needs.

 Throughout the years, the life insurance industry has grown a great deal.
 With that growth has come the emergence of many different life insurance types.